basmens/brainfuck/README.md

 # About
 This is a brainfuck interpreter written in assembly.
 It was a university assignment for Computer Organization, and for people who wanted and extra challange, there was a competition held about who could make the fastest interpreter.
 I took part in the competition and tried to optimize my compiler a lot.
 I was told I did quite well in the competition, but segfaulted in one of the later rounds, disqualifying me from the tournament.
 I think the segfault was caused by a too small memory buffer for the JIT compiler, since I did not make a dynamically growing buffer because of a lack of time (I was working on the program alone because I couldn't find a teammate).

+# Features
+* This interpreter uses a JIT compiler to gain speed
+* Repeated instructions get combined into 1 (+++ would get comined into one plus 3)
+* Common patterns like multiplication and setting a memory cells to zero are optimized
+* Scan loops in brainfuck are optimized using simd instructions

 # How to run
 * I developed my compiler in WSL Ubuntu, so start by getting that setup.
 * Then compile using